syncfusion-content/windowsforms-docs/WindowsForms/TreeView/Sorting.md

 {% tabs %}
 {% highlight c# %}

-treeNode.SortOrder = System.Windows.Forms.SortOrder.Ascending;
+treeNodeAdv9.SortOrder = System.Windows.Forms.SortOrder.Ascending;
-treeNode.SortType = Syncfusion.Windows.Forms.Tools.TreeNodeAdvSortType.CheckBox;
+treeNodeAdv9.SortType = Syncfusion.Windows.Forms.Tools.TreeNodeAdvSortType.CheckBox;

 {% endhighlight %}

 {% highlight vb %}

-treeNode.SortOrder = System.Windows.Forms.SortOrder.Ascending
+TreeNodeAdv9.SortOrder = System.Windows.Forms.SortOrder.Ascending
-treeNode.SortType = Syncfusion.Windows.Forms.Tools.TreeNodeAdvSortType.CheckBox
+TreeNodeAdv9.SortType = Syncfusion.Windows.Forms.Tools.TreeNodeAdvSortType.CheckBox

 {% endhighlight %}
 {% endtabs %}

-<b>Comparing Options for Sorting</b>
+Comparing Options for Sorting

-* The `CompareOptions` property gives additional options of comparing the texts of the nodes.TreeViewAdv provides the following CompareOptions
+* The CompareOptions property gives additional options of comparing the texts of the nodes.

-    1. IgnoreCase

-    2. IgnoreNonSpace

-    3. IgnoreSymbols

-    4. IgnoreType

-    5. IgnoreWidth

-    6. OrdinalIgnoreCase

-    7. StringSort and Ordinal.

-* The `Comparer property` is an object that implements the IComparer interface.
+* The Comparer property is an object that implements the IComparer interface.
 If you need to compare the nodes by some other field, create an object of this type, set it to the node and that node will use the object in comparing the sub nodes.

-<b>Property Table</b>
+Property Table

 <table>
 <tr>